fund3/python_omega_client/docs/source/Troubleshoot.rst

 Troubleshoot
 ************

+If any url links are broken, try removing the "/en/latest" from the url

 If, for some reason, `pip3 install` was not successful because there was no capnproto installed, do this and install with pip3 again:
 .. code::